You want smart political talk without the meltdowns?

 I lived in Israel.

-As soon as it started, the first thing my wife told me was like, when are we buying like more guns?
+As soon as it started, the first thing my wife told me was like, when are we buying more guns?

-Like it was the first reaction of I think every Jew in the United States were like, okay, let's go, let's let's arm ourselves because it will come to our door.
+It was the first reaction of I think every Jew in the United States were like, okay, let's go.

-So it we saw it.
+So we saw it.

-No one wanted like no one wanted to fight or anything.
+No one wanted to fight or anything.

 It was a holiday.

-And instead of that, they got people beheaded, people got murdered in in their like I know I know a lot of people in in the world are are are feeling the same, like they feeling how hard it is.
+People got murdered in their, like, I know a lot of people in the world are feeling the same.

-But like as a person that leaves there and and know what we don't have a lot of a lot of Israelis, we don't have a lot of Jews in the world.
+But as a person that lives there and know what, we don't have a lot of Israelis.

 It's like 19 million of us in the whole world.

-Like it's it's it's a small percentage of the world.
+Like, it's a small percentage of the world.

-We 1400 of us dying, that's that's you you can't wrap your head around it.
+You can't wrap your head around it.

-I don't know I know like every single person I know have someone died, kidnapped, murder in that day.
+Like, every single person I know have someone died, kidnapped, murder in that day.

 This is how crazy it is.